Chirixalus cherrapunjiae

 Chirixalus cherrapunjiae, with the common names Cherrapunji bubble-nest frog or Cherrapunji bush frog, is a species of frog in the family Rhacophoridae.
 It is endemic to north-eastern India.

 Taxonomy and systematics

-This species was originally placed in genus Philautus and later moved to Chirixalus because it was described as having free-living tadpoles.
+This species was originally placed in the genus Philautus and later moved to Chirixalus because it was described as having free-living tadpoles.
 For a time, Chirixalus was recognized as synonymous with Chiromantis but is now recognized as a separate genus.

 Distribution and habitat

 It is endemic to Meghalaya and Arunachal Pradesh states of north-eastern India.
 There is little information on habitat and ecological requirements of this species.